 The Corporation's wholly-owned subsidiary, SIBC, operates the Seaway International Bridge crossing in Cornwall as a joint operation per an agreement between the Corporation as Canadian owner and The Saint Lawrence Seaway Development Corporation (SLSDC) as a US owner.
 The Corporation is also a party to two other agreements for the operation of international bridges.
 In regards to the Sault Ste.
 Marie International Bridge, this agreement is with the US owner, the Michigan Department of Transportation (MDOT).
 The bridge oversight is through a joint international entity, Sault Ste.
 Marie Bridge Administration (SSMBA), and its operation is handled by the International Bridge Authority, an entity of MDOT.
 The agreement applicable to the operations of the Thousand Islands International Bridge, is also with the US owner, the Thousand Islands Bridge Authority (TIBA), an entity of Jefferson County, State of New York.
-At the crossing between Sarnia, Ontario, and Port Huron, Michigan, FBCL owns and operates the Canadian portion of the crossing.
-The other side of the crossing is owned and operated by MDOT.
+At the crossing between Sarnia, Ontario, and Port Huron, Michigan, FBCL owns and operated by MDOT.